farmalloc/exp_collective_farmalloc/README.md

 Note that a single execution of `TODO` will complete in **TODO HOW LONG TIME?**.
 Giving a smaller number to `NumElements` in `include/setting_basis.hpp:19` will reduce the execution time.
-**TODO** For example, execution will complate in XX minutes if we give XX to `NumElements`.
+**TODO** For example, execution will complete in XX minutes if we give XX to `NumElements`.
 However, the results will be totally different from Figures 10, 11, and 12.

 ## Tutorial to Use Collective Allocator